Jumpthegap is an International Design Contest promoted by Roca that is looking for new, innovative and sustainable concepts to the bathroom space.

-Jumpthegap offers the opportunity to create and design innovative solutions in bathroom and related products and represents Roca’s support for the new generations of designers and architects.
+Jumpthegap offers the opportunity to create and design innovative and sustainable solutions for the bathroom and related products.
+This is the evidence that Roca is betting for the support to the new generations of designers and architects.

 More than 50% of the products that we will use in 10 years have not yet been manufactured, much less designed.
 So what will they be like?